twilkinson3421/next-loc/README.md

 ![Basic Usage](./assets/basic_usage.png)

-_Made a mistake?
+_Made a mistake during configuration?
 Just run the command again to overwrite the existing configuration!_

 Next, import the generated middleware into your `middleware.ts` or `middleware.js` file.
 Refer to the [Next.js docs](https://nextjs.org/docs/app/building-your-application/routing/middleware) for more information.
 Here is an example implementation: